roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "What's so sad?"
 "__Here__, the happening when Apricot was  unplugged of a Power Cell.
-In spite of Apricot didn't feel anything at that time, Apricot is awfully sad, presently.
+In spite of Apricot didn't feel anything at that time, Apricot is awfully sad presently.
 Why?"
 "Aah–, that is, I guess,"—Hinagiku moved her hand from Prico's head to her shoulder—"your emotions...  basically, your consciousness had began to sprout."
 "Consciousness?"
 "Aha.
 Right."